jdleesmiller/CarND-Extended-Kalman-Filter-Project/README.md

 ### Avoid explicitly inverting S to find the Kalman gain

+Instead, use LU solve.
+This should be more numerically stable.
 It also seems to improve performance by 5%-10% on dataset 1, even though the matrices are very small.

 ### Use fixed-size matrix types

 Eigen provides both fixed and dynamic-sized matrices; fixed size matrices provide more compile-time correctness checking and should in principle be faster by allowing the compiler to calculate more at compile time.

 Refactoring to use fixed sized matrices turned out to require some fairly large changes, because it prevented me from using the technique of switching out the H and R matrices in the filter depending on which sensor measurement we're using.

 Instead, it required extracting the update step into two separate (templated) Sensor classes, each with H and R matrices of the appropriate size.
 It also required moving the Jacobian calculation out of Tools and into the Radar Sensor class.

 The performance benefits of doing this turned out to be pretty small: about another 5% on dataset 1.

 However, architecturally, it seems much clearer, and (subjectively) it cleaned up the code a lot.

 ### Make better use of first measurement